MariuszFerdyn/s-gov-uk-prod/upwork-devs/MariuszFerdyn/v3-CodeDeploy/README.md

-### RELEASE Candidate 1 AWS CodeDeploy CI/CD Concept with GitHub integration
+### RELEASE Candidate 1 AWS Code Deploy CI/CD Concept with GitHub integration

 To use the GitHub repository as a source of the application you must first implement v2-CodeDeploy: